fusionhuh/ppa-sim/README.md

 `main.py` - This is the main script.
 It takes an adder description as an argument and generates the verilog for that adder \+ synthesizes it.

-`py_module/` - Contains helper modules used in pyve.py.
+`py_module/` - Contains helper modules used in the main script.

 `verilog/base/` - Contains the high-level verilog generated for basic PPAs (no complex structure).